themagpimag/createguis/README.md

-Repository for code featured from the book Create GUIs
+Repository for code featured in the book Create GUIs